An Exact Timeline of King Charles and Princess Diana’s Separation and Divorce

-Two years into their separation, Charles sits down for a televised interview at his Highgrove estate and admits he's cheated on Diana.
+Two years into their separation, Charles sits down for a televised interview at his Highgrove estate and admits he’s cheated on Diana.
 When asked directly if he was “faithful and honorable” when he married Diana, Charles answers, “Yes, absolutely.”
-But when confronted with the follow-up question “And you were?” he adds, “Yes, until it became irretrievably broken down, us both having tried.”
+But when confronted with the follow-up question, “And you were?” he adds, “Yes, until it became irretrievably broken down, us both having tried.”

-The New York Times reports that his comments were actually leaked two days prior to the interview, leading to front-page headlines like "Charles: I Cheated on Diana" and "Di told you so."
+The New York Times reports that his comments were actually leaked two days prior to the interview, leading to front-page headlines like “Charles: I Cheated on Diana” and “Di Told You So.”

-On the same day as Charles's interview, Diana steps out in her Revenge Dress:
+On the same day as Charles’s interview, Diana steps out in her revenge dress:

 November 20, 1995

-Diana sits down with Martin Bashir of BBC's Panorama, an interview which was obtained unethically.
+Diana sits down with Martin Bashir of BBC’s Panorama, an interview that was obtained unethically.
 During the conversation, Diana speaks candidly about her relationship with Charles, famously saying there were “three people in [her] marriage.”

 December 21, 1995

-"After considering the present situation, the Queen wrote to both the Prince and Princess earlier this week and gave them her view, supported by the Duke of Edinburgh, that an early divorce is desirable.
+“After considering the present situation, the Queen wrote to both the prince and princess earlier this week and gave them her view, supported by the Duke of Edinburgh, that an early divorce is desirable.
 The Prince of Wales also takes this view and has made this known to the Princess of Wales since the letter.
-The Queen and the Duke of Edinburgh will continue to do all they can to help and support the Prince and Princess of Wales, and most particularly their children, in this difficult period."
+The Queen and the Duke of Edinburgh will continue to do all they can to help and support the Prince and Princess of Wales, and most particularly their children, in this difficult period.”